syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 * For **.NET 5 and .NET 3.X** app, open the **~/Startup.cs** file and import Syncfusion Blazor Service and Sycnfusion Blazor Dialog Service.

+The **DialogService** must be registered as scoped service using the **SfDialogService** method for getting the Predefined dialogs instance at any page.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 (~/Program.cs)" hl_lines="1 2 7 8" %}